GitHub

 macOS

-The installation has been tested on macOS Monterey Intel.
-Installation on Apple M1 may be possible but is untested.
+The installation has been tested on macOS Ventura on Intel.
+Installation on Apple ARM (M1 CPUs and later) may be possible but is untested.

 On macOS, the default shell zsh does not work with the command-line syntax of the ALCF.
 It is highly recommeded to run any alcf commands in the bash shell: